mharen/mharen.github.io/blog/2012/2012-11-building-analog-clock-without-flash-or.md

 Err.
 Ew.
 That doesn't work because the effect is applied before the rotation.
 That leads to each shadow going in a different direction...not very natural.
-Luckily, someone <a href="http://stackoverflow.com/a/8833172/29">figured out</a> a better way by factoring in the rotation angle.
+Luckily, someone [figured out](http://stackoverflow.com/a/8833172/29) a better way by factoring in the rotation angle.
 Much better:

 Next time I’ll build a digital clock widget…but don’t get your hopes up—it will be simpler.

-NB: I <a href="https://twitter.com/mharen/status/268426088076697600">tweeted</a> a version of this clock before writing the post and my pal <a href="http://xdumaine.com/">Xander</a> wired up the clock’s state to a view model with <a href="http://knockoutjs.com/">Knockout</a> and animated it. <a href="http://jsfiddle.net/frCyn/4/">Spiffy</a>.
+NB: I [tweeted](https://twitter.com/mharen/status/268426088076697600) a version of this clock before writing the post and my pal [Xander](http://xdumaine.com/) wired up the clock’s state to a view model with [Knockout](http://knockoutjs.com/) and animated it.
+[Spiffy](http://jsfiddle.net/frCyn/4/).

 ---